merenlab/anvio/anvio/docs/programs/anvi-profile.md

 ### Contig Specification

 To profile only contigs within a specific length, you can use the flags `--min-contig-length` and `-max-contig-length`.
 By default, the minimum length for analysis is 1000 and there is no maximum length.
-Looking at contigs shorter than 1000 may be problematic, since the tetranucleotide frequency may start to give you bogus results.
-Also keep in mind that as you increase the range (espeically on the low end), the runtime will increase.

-To profile only contigs that have a certain coverage, you can use the flag `--min-mean-coverage`.
-Basically, contigs with a coverage below the provided value will be thrown out, so if you want to compare multiple samples down the line, it would be much more useful to leave this at the default (0).
+You can also profile only contigs that have a certain average coverage.

 #### Specifications for your BAM file